Create Your First Check

 Open the web page you are testing in Chrome.
 Make sure the issue is visible on screen.

-- Blur or pixelate sensitive information before sharing.
+- Blur — Pixelate sensitive information like emails, names, or tokens before sharing.

 Creating a screen recording

-Screen recordings capture video of your tab or entire desktop.
+Screen recordings capture video of the current tab or your full screen.
 They are ideal for bugs that involve multiple steps, hover states, animations, or timing-dependent behavior.
 You can enable microphone audio and a camera overlay to narrate and personalize your recordings.
-After capture, trim the recording to keep only the relevant portion.
+After capturing, trim the recording to keep only the relevant portion.

-- Entire screen — Records your full desktop.
-Useful when the bug spans multiple windows.
+- Full Screen — Records your entire screen or a selected window.
+Useful when the bug spans multiple windows or applications.

 Stop and trim

-Click the Crosscheck icon or the recording indicator to stop.
+Click the Stop icon on the floating toolbar to end the recording.
 A trim interface appears where you can drag the start and end handles to keep only the portion of the video that shows the bug.
 This keeps uploads small and focused.

 Using Instant Replay

 Instant Replay is designed for the bugs you do not expect.
-Crosscheck continuously records page activity in the background using lightweight session recording technology.
+Once enabled for a site, Crosscheck continuously records page activity in the background using lightweight session recording technology.
 When something goes wrong, you can grab the last 1 to 5 minutes as a replay — even though you never pressed "record."

 Encounter a bug